 The requirements for the EdD in Educational Theory, Research and Practice include:

-Passing the comprehensive examination (portfolio).
-The comprehensive examination for the EdD comprises a qualifying portfolio and an oral defense.
-This exam, which occurs when all coursework is completed, is a major milestone in doctoral education, as it demonstrates to your committee that you have acquired specialized knowledge in educational theory, research, and practice, and that you have developed the expertise necessary to undertake advanced-level dissertation work.
-Upon the successful completion of the comprehensive examination, students are officially advanced to doctoral candidacy.
+The comprehensive examination is a major milestone in doctoral education; it marks the shift from doctoral student to doctoral candidate, demonstrating that students have acquired specialized knowledge in educational theory, research and practice, and have developed the expertise necessary to undertake advanced-level dissertation work.
+The comprehensive examination will take place only after students complete all of their coursework.
+Upon successfully passing the comprehensive examination, students are officially advanced to doctoral candidacy.

 Education Core Courses